Sustainability is our foundation

 Human rights are embedded in our Code of Conduct, which states that we follow all labor and employment laws in the countries in which we operate, including laws pertaining to child labor and employee rights, such as freedom of association, privacy, and equal opportunity employment.

-Our suppliers are also required to abide by our Code of Conduct in their business dealings with us.
+Our suppliers are also expected to demonstrate the principles expressed in our Code of Conduct in their business dealings with us.
 We periodically assess and review our suppliers for compliance risks, including for labor and Code of Conduct issues.

 The above information has been provided as required by the UK Modern Slavery Act of 2015 and the California Transparency in Supply Chains Act of 2010.